-Or faxed to (919) 858-1700
+Or faxed to (919) 694-7775

-- A School Hardship Review Panel will meet in January and in June to review hardship requests.
-Hardship requests that are received after the deadline indicated in the parent letter will be reviewed on a case by case issue. - The CASS Project Manager will send a letter to the parent and/or guardian indicating the panel's decision. - If a hardship is denied, the parent or guardian has the right to appeal the hardship by completing an Appeal Form within 10 days of the notification that the hardship was denied to the CASS Project Manager.
+- A School Hardship Review Panel will meet in the spring and in the summer to review hardship requests.
+Hardship requests that are received after the deadline indicated in the parent letter will be reviewed on a case-by-case issue. - The CASS Project Manager will send a letter to the parent and/or guardian indicating the panel's decision. - If a hardship is denied, the parent or guardian has the right to appeal the hardship by completing an Appeal Form within 10 days of the notification that the hardship was denied to the CASS Project Manager.